ThomasWagnr/market-making/README.md

 # or for backtests
 BOT_CONFIG_PATH=/absolute/path/to/my-config.json python backtesting/backtest.py backtesting/data/<file>.jsonl.gz
 ```
-- `config.json` is listed in `.gitignore`, so your local settings remain private.
-Share `config.example.json` for team defaults.

 ### 3) Record Historical Data (Optional)
 Record multiple markets from the live feed to build JSONL.GZ datasets for backtesting.